scrub4/202261640-HassanAlshabanh-assignment2/docs/ai-usage-report.md

 Some AI suggestions were too advanced for my current level, so I had to simplify them.
 Occasionally, I needed to adjust AI-generated code to match my actual file structure and requirements.
+The first API suggested (quotable.io) was shut down and did not work, requiring switching to a different one (adviceslip.com)

 ---